jbar/Diablo-II-eager-mod/README.md

  * All Gems are available in shops.
  * All Runes are available in Larzuk's shop (Act V).
  * All Runewords (including ladder's ones) are enabled.
- * Cube recipe enhancements :
+ * Horadric cube recipe enhancements :
-   * All Cube recipes (including ladder's ones) are enabled.
+   * All cube recipes (including ladder's ones) are enabled.
-   * Recipes for creating socketed normal items now permit also to reroll socket number on a socketed normal item.
+   * Recipes for creating socketed normal items now permit also to reroll socket number on a socketed normal item.[^Socket recipes]
    * New recipes :
      - Zod rune + perfect skull + any reparable socketed item -> the item become ethereal.
      - 1 Wirt's leg + basic armor + soj -> exceptional armor (usefull in D2 Classic).